kernelle-soft/blizz/README.md

 ## Core Philosophy

-This project embodies the core themes I'm hoping to explore in the story of *The Journey of the Return.*
+This project embodies the core themes I'm hoping to explore while working on the story of *The Journey of the Return.*

 ### Be fearless